 The scope of the QIP includes CMHA-CEI and its contractors.
 It identifies the essential processes and aspects of care, both clinical and non-clinical, required to ensure quality supports and services for recipients.
-CMHA-CEI assures that all demographic groups, care settings, and types of services, including consumers, advocates, contract providers, and community groups, are included in the scope of the QIP and in quality improvement processes using a continuous quality improvement (CQI) perspective.
+CMHA-CEI assures that all demographic groups, care settings, and types of services, including consumers, advocates, contract providers, and community groups, are included in the scope of the QIP and quality improvement processes using a continuous quality improvement (CQI) perspective.

 The QIP applies to all CMHA-CEI programs and services.
 The objectives of the program are reflected in the organization's mission statement.
 A representative group of leadership and clinical staff participate in the Quality Improvement and Compliance Committee (QICC), which includes quality improvement staff.
 Designated program staff are responsible for performance measurement and management within their programs.
 This may include coordination and follow up with the Quality Improvement team.
+CMHA-CEI adheres to the enhanced National Standards for Culturally and Linguistically Appropriate Services (CLAS) in health and health care.